AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-video-assets.md

     ![Disable video smart tagging](assets/disable-video-tagging.png)

 1. Select [!UICONTROL Disable] to opt out of smart tagging of videos uploaded to the folder.

+>[!IMPORTANT]
+>
+>If you have opted out of tagging videos on a folder at the time of upload and want to smart tag the videos after upload, then **[!UICONTROL Enable Smart Tags for Videos]** from [!UICONTROL Asset Processing] tab of the folder [!UICONTROL Properties] and use [[!UICONTROL Reprocess Asset] option](#smart-tag-existing-videos) to add smart tags to the video.

 ## Confidence score {#confidence-score-video-tag}